Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Introduction

 So we see that if $\{f_j\}$ are such that their Fourier transforms $\{\widehat{f}_j\}$ have pairwise disjoint supports, then, by Pythagoras' theorem,

 Put slightly differently, if $\{E_j\}$ forms a partition of Fourier space (the dual group), and if we define Fourier multiplier operators $Q_j$ by

 then we have the identity

-The paradigm emerging from this perspective is that one may take a function $f$ or an operator $T$, (which we shall assume for the moment is a convolution operator), and decompose it into orthogonal pieces $Q_jf$, or $Q_jT = TQ_j$, work with each piece separately, and then use Pythagoras' theorem to re-assemble the pieces.
+The philosophy which emerges from this perspective is that one may take a function $f$ or an operator $T$, (which we shall assume for the moment is a convolution operator), and decompose it into orthogonal pieces $Q_jf$, or $Q_jT = TQ_j$, work with each piece separately, and then use Pythagoras' theorem to re-assemble the pieces.

-When confronted with a problem whose correct expression is not in the language of $L^2$-spaces, but instead of that of $L^p$-spaces, where $1 < p < \infty$ and $p \neq 2$, we seem doomed to failure if we entertain the idea of trying to use orthogonality techniques when analysing it.
-The genius of Littlewood and Paley, as manifested in this paper \cite{LP1}, is encapsulated by the notion that for $f \in L^p$, by considering the {\em quadratic expression}
+When confronted instead with a problem whose correct expression is not in the language of $L^2$-spaces, but instead of that of $L^p$ spaces, where $1 < p < \infty$ and $p \neq 2$, we seem doomed to failure if we entertain the idea of trying to analyse it using techniques of orthogonality.
+The genius of Littlewood and Paley, as manifested in this paper \cite{LP1}, is encapsulated in the notion that for $f \in L^p$, by considering the {\em quadratic expression}

-appearing in \eqref{eq:id} and its quantitative relationship to $f$, we may indeed bring ideas of orthogonality to bear on problems where the appearance of $L^p$ for $p \neq 2$ is essential.
+which appears in \eqref{eq:id}, and its quantitative relationship to $f$, we may indeed bring ideas of orthogonality to bear on problems which are essentially $L^p$ in nature.

-The aim of this article is to give a taste of the story of these and related quadratic expressions, or square functions, the $L^p$ estimates they satisfy, and a hint of their application and influence in the wider context of almost-orthogonality, over the last nearly one hundred years since Littlewood--Paley theory first emerged in the paper \cite{LP1}.
+The aim of this article is to give a taste of the story of these and related quadratic expressions, or square functions, the $L^p$ estimates they satisfy, and a hint of their application and influence in the wider context of almost-orthogonality, over the last nearly one hundred years since Littlewood--Paley theory first emerged in \cite{LP1}.